Content Map Terms

 The groin areas are located on each side of the body in the folds where the belly joins the legs.
 The pubic area lies between the two groin areas.

-Groin injuries most commonly occur during:
+Groin injuries most often occur during:

 - Sports or recreational activities, such as ice hockey, cross-country skiing, basketball, and soccer.

 Groin problems and injuries can cause pain and concern.
 Most minor problems or injuries will heal on their own.
 Home treatment is usually all that's needed to relieve symptoms and heal.

 An acute groin injury may occur from a direct blow, a stabbing injury, or a fall, or from the leg being turned in an abnormal position.

 You can pull (strain) or tear a groin muscle during exercise, such as running, skating, kicking in soccer, or playing basketball.
 You can strain a groin muscle when you lift, push, or pull heavy objects.
 You might pull a groin muscle when you fall.
 A sudden pulling or tearing of a groin muscle may cause sudden pain.
 You may hear a snapping sound when you move your hip or leg.
 Swelling and bruising can happen quickly.
 But sometimes they don't appear for a few days after the injury.

 Overuse injuries occur when too much stress is placed on an area.
 This often happens when you overdo an activity or repeat the same activity day after day.
 Overuse can lead to muscle strains or tears or may cause swelling.
 Overuse may cause: